Youth Offender Case #1

 Mr. Prutschi prepared a detailed brief of case law, along with evidence of Ms. P’s hard work in school and her many hours of volunteer work.
 A full day was spent arguing this case before the judge.
 Ultimately, Ms. P. was sentenced to 6 months of house arrest plus a period of probation – she did not serve a single day in jail.

 Bytensky Prutschi Shikhman offer qualified criminal lawyers who care a great deal about helping and fulfilling needs.
 BPS criminal lawyers will leave no stone unturned while doing everything possible to assist the client.
-We know how important it is to have the best Toronto criminal defense lawyers when you’re facing serious criminal charges.
-Call us now to consult with us regarding your criminal case.
+We know how important it is to have a strong criminal defense team when you’re facing serious criminal charges.